- Holidays and Celebrations

 Sure enough, upon closer inspection, this awkward baby sleeper was indeed fashioned with a multitude of socks, held together with buttons seemingly sewn on randomly.

 It turned out, as the night went on, Granny Annie had sewn EACH of her grandsons these "adorable" long johns.
-My husband just had the unfortunate luck of being the first one to open it.
+The recently engaged grandson just had the unfortunate luck of being the first one to open it.